jorgeribeiro/personal-page-hugo-academic/README.md

 4. Read the [Quick Start Guide](https://sourcethemes.com/academic/docs/) to learn how to add Markdown content, customize your site, and deploy it.

+5. To update the source of the public/ folder, just type:

+       hugo

 ## License

 Copyright 2017 [George Cushen](https://georgecushen.com).